Kilchberg, Zurich

 Kilchberg (High Alemannic: Chilchbèèrg) is a municipality in the district of Horgen in the canton of Zürich in Switzerland.
 Kilchberg is the site of a regional cemetery.

 History

 Kilchberg is first mentioned in 1248 as Hilchberch.
 In 1250 it was mentioned as Kilchperch.
-It grew out of the mediaeval village of Bendlikon (first mentioned in 1250 as Benklinkon) where Kilchberg was just a section of the village.
+It grew out of the medieval village of Bendlikon (first mentioned in 1250 as Benklinkon) where Kilchberg was just a section of the village.
 Its coat of arms is Azure a Quatrefoil Argent seeded Or.

 Geography

 Kilchberg has an area of 2.6 km2.
 Of this area, 26.5% is used for agricultural purposes, while 1.9% is forested.
 Of the rest of the land, 71.2% is settled (buildings or roads) and the remainder (0.4%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 58.1% of the total area, while transportation infrastructure made up the rest (13.2%).
 As of 2007 74.9% of the total municipal area was undergoing some type of construction.